 Facial Appearance of Magnilife DB Pain-Relieving Foot Cream

-1. Foot cream for pain release
+1. Foot cream for pain relief

 2. Soothes injured nerves and calms prickly and dry skin